Key Takeaways:

 - Future Reassessment Of Standards: As 5G deployment accelerates, exposure guidelines are expected to undergo continual reassessment.
 Transparent evaluation processes will remain essential to ensure that regulations evolve with both rapid technological innovation and the progression of medical research.

-5G promises speed but adds another layer to your everyday environment.
-At Aires, we allow you to live with technology differently by optimizing the signals around you.
+5G promises speed but adds another layer to your electromagnetic environment.
+At Aires, we allow you to live with technology differently through structural field modulation that works with your devices, not against them.
 Support your health, stay connected, and confidently navigate the rise of 5G radiation.
-Choose Aires for balance in a digital-first world.

 Biological Mechanisms Proposed For RF-Induced Effects